-Fish Passage Improvements and High-Priority Fish Screens - On the Sacramento River and its tributaries, many of the priority projects involve the removal of structural barriers to fish passage.
+1 Fish Passage Improvements and High-Priority Fish Screens - On the Sacramento River and its tributaries, many of the priority projects involve the removal of structural barriers to fish passage.
 Improving fishways, modifying riffles and eliminating predator habitat are examples of passage improvements included in the recovery program.
 Also, with the completion of the Meridian Farms Water Company, Natomas Mutual Water Company and Reclamation District 2035 Fish Screen Projects on the Sacramento River, all of the original high-priority diversions in the region will have been screened.

-2 Re-Managing Flows - Improving flow timing on the Sacramento River and its tributaries is another priority that has been identified to improve salmon recovery in the Sacramento Valley.
-There are now opportunities to build upon previous flow agreements and develop and implement appropriately timed flows by: a) coordinating diversions on the Sacramento River to improve spawning juvenile salmonid survivability while also providing habitat for the Pacific Flyway. b) implementing projects to enhance flows on Deer and Mill Creeks will improve migration opportunities for Spring-run salmon.
+2 Re-Managing Flows - Improving flow timing is another priority that has been identified to improve salmon recovery in the region.
+The Sacramento Valley currently has flow agreements on nearly every watercourse, primarily to benefit salmon recovery.
+There are now opportunities for water managers in the Sacramento Valley to build upon the previous flow agreements and develop and implement appropriately timed flows.